-We are constantly on our phones checking for messages, browsing the internet, gaming and watching videos.
-These activities drain your phone and you will need to recharge the battery more than once in a day.
+We are constantly on our phones checking for messages, browsing the internet, gaming, and watching videos.
+These activities drain your phone and you will need to recharge the battery more than once a day.

 A phone battery can run out at inopportune times and you may not have access to a power source or even a charger.
 A solar panel is a great option for powering your devices in emergencies, off-grid and portable uses.
 But can you charge a phone battery with a solar panel?

 The good news is that you can charge your phone with a solar panel but there are some ground rules.
 The size and the wattage may vary as a panel that is too small may charge your device too slowly and a panel to large may be too bulky or may not work with your device.
 Solar panels are conventionally made for powering households.
 You should never directly charge your phone using these solar panels as they may damage your device.

 A solar panel charger rated at 20 watts and 5V will charge your device directly.
 We have listed these solar cell phone chargers in another article but you can make any solar panel work using the right configurations.
 We look at these later in the article.
 But first, let’s look at the ground rules.

 1. Never Directly Charge your Smartphone Using a Solar Panel over 5v